rlilaud/iabg/README.md

 # iABG - Intersight AsBuilt Generator

-Autmatic generation of AsBuilt documents for intersight
+Autmatic generation of base AsBuilt documents for intersight.

 Reports on:
 * Firmware